Frilled lizard: Distribution and habitat

 The frilled lizard inhabits northern Australia and southern New Guinea.
-Its Australian range stretches from the Kimberley region of Western Australia east though the Top End of the Northern Territory to Queensland's Cape York Peninsula and nearby islands of Muralug, Badu, and Moa, and south to Brisbane.
+Its Australian range stretches from the Kimberley region of Western Australia east through the Top End of the Northern Territory to Queensland's Cape York Peninsula and nearby islands of Muralug, Badu, and Moa, and south to Brisbane.
 In New Guinea, it lives in the Trans-Fly ecosystem on both the Papua New Guinean and Indonesian sides of the island.
 The species mainly inhabits savannahs and sclerophyll woodlands.
 It prefers highly elevated areas with good soil drainage and a greater variety of tree species, mostly Eucalyptus species, and avoids lower plains with mostly Melaleuca and Pandanus trees.
 Frilled lizards also prefer areas with less vegetation on the ground, as they can then better spot prey from above.

 Behaviour and ecology

 The frilled lizard is a diurnal (daytime) and arboreal species, spending over 90% each day up in the trees.
 It spends as little time on the ground as possible, mostly to feed, interact socially, or to travel to a new tree.
 Males move around more, 69 m per day on average versus 23 m for females at Kakadu National Park.
-In the same area, male lizards were found to have an average home range of 1.96 ha during the dry season and 2.53 ha during the wet season; females used 0.63 ha and 0.68 ha for the wet and dry seasons respectively.
+In the same area, male lizards were found to have an average home range of 1.96 ha during the dry season and 2.53 ha during the wet season; females used 0.63 ha and 0.68 ha for the wet and dry seasons, respectively.
 Male lizards assert their boundaries with frill displays.
 Frilled lizards are capable of moving bipedally and do so while hunting or to escape from predators.
 To keep balanced, they lean their heads far back enough, so it lines up behind the tail base.

 These lizards are more active during the wet season, when they select smaller trees and are more commonly seen near the ground; during the dry season, they use larger trees and are found at greater heights.
 Frilled lizards do not enter torpidity during the dry season, but they can greatly reduce their energy usage and metabolic rate in response to less food and water.
 Body temperatures can approach 40 C. The species will bask vertically on the main tree trunk in the morning and near the end of the day, though in the dry season they cease basking at a lower body temperature to better maintain energy and water.
 When it gets hotter during day, they climb higher in the canopy for shade.
-Frilled lizards will use large trees and termite mounts as refuges during wildfires.
+Frilled lizards will use large trees and termite mounds as refuges during wildfires.
 After a forest is burnt, the lizards select trees with more continuous canopies.